Excellent Blog

 “Whitaker Ponds, Portland, Ore.”
 Photo by Rawley, use with permission only, please.

 Hey, I was thinking about ways to get kids reading.
 Then I decided I needed to clean house and never got back to it.
 Then I made a cup of tea, gulped it down and didn’t get back to it.
 Then I worked on the leaves in the yard (there are a lot) and… you get the idea.
-I’ll do practically anything to avoid writing, avoid thinking, avoid doing something I don’t wanna do.
+I’ll do practically anything to avoid writing, avoid thinking, avoid doing something I don’t know how to do.
+Kids and their grown-ups are just not reading as much as they used to.

 I think what I’m actually trying to avoid here is the bigger world, or as we called it in school: Current Events.